damienmckenna/metatag/README.txt

   engine to confirm ownership of the site; see the "Metatag: Verification" submodule.

-* The MobileOptimized, HandheldFriendly, viewport, cleartype and theme-color meta tags are available via the Metatag: Mobile & UI Adjustments submodule.
+* The Metatag: Mobile & UI Adjustments submodule adds the MobileOptimized, HandheldFriendly, viewport, cleartype, theme-color, format-detection, apple-mobile-web-app-capable, and apple-mobile-web-app-status-bar-style meta tags.

 * A variety of favicon sizes and styles can be added to the global configuration using the Metatag: Favicons submodule.